CONFERENCE

 Marta Catalano (University of Warwick)

-Pierre Jacob (ESSEC Business School, Paris)
+Pierre Jacob (ESSEC Business School)

-Igor Pruenster (Bocconi University of Milan)
+Igor Pruenster (Bocconi University)

-Christian Robert (Université Paris Dauphine)
+Christian Robert (Université Paris Dauphine-PSL)

 Veronika Rockova (University of Chicago)